UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week13/lecture12p1.md

 ---

-## SketchFab & ipyvolume
+## 3D renderers for data: SketchFab & ipyvolume

-SketchFab uses WebGL to render YOUR 3D data in a 3D viewport in a web browser.
+SketchFab uses WebGL to render your 3D data in a 3D viewport in a web browser.

 [SketchFab.com](https://sketchfab.com)

 ipyvolume uses WebGL to render volumes to your jupyter notebook.

 notes:
-we'll start playing with ipyvolume a bit next week!
-And if we have time, we'll talk about sketchfab as well
+there are some prep notebooks on this as well, but no ipyvolume for us this semester!

+---

+## 3D renderers for data: deckgl

+Point clouds and 3D Maps with [deckgl (pydeck) in Streamlit](https://docs.streamlit.io/develop/api-reference/charts/st.pydeck_chart)

+notes:
+We also won't cover this, but feel free to check out the resources at this link!

 ---